haha150/wTesla-IOS/README.md

 With that being said, i am at a point where i am considering publishing it to the app store either for free or $1 or $2.

 The app is still being developed to finish implementing all features that the official Tesla app has as well as the competitor has.
+It will continue to receive new features if requested and if Tesla adds additional features.

 See [wTesla](https://haha150.github.io/wTesla) for more information.